stmental/dmf_dev_setup/README.md

 - PruneLocal - automatically delete any local branches that no-longer have a remote branch
 - PruneLocalHard - Same as PruneLocal, except will force delete branches that are unmerged
 - Open-Solution (alias sln) - recursively search your current working directory for a solution file and launch it, if one is found
+- cleanup-objbin - recursively remove all bin and obj directories starting in current directory